 - The right amount of exercise: Observational studies show that those who exercise tend to suffer fewer infections than those who do not.4

 While those studies have confounding variables, the general consensus is that exercise overall is likely beneficial, with some caveats.5

 Some studies show bouts of strenuous exertion (>1.5 hours with an average heart rate >75% maximum) may temporarily decrease immune function.
 In addition, elite athletes who “overtrain” tend to suffer from infections more frequently than others.6

 Our advice?
-Stay active, but remember: now is not the time to start a new high intensity exercise routine.
+Stay active, but remember: now may not be the best time to start a new high-intensity exercise routine.
 If you already enjoy strenuous exercise, consider decreasing the frequency or intensity by 10-20% (this is not scientifically backed but is recommended by some experts).
 Also, try to focus on home or outside exercise.
-Shared gym equipment, like weights and cardio machines, may be surfaces that transmit the virus.
+Indoor workouts and shared gym equipment could potentially increase the risk of viral transmission.

 We can’t make this stressful situation disappear.
 But we can all take measures to control our response to stress.
 Meditation, mindfulness exercises, and getting outside and going for walks are all examples of activities that are free and relatively easy to do.

 The website Ten Percent Happier has a free “coronavirus sanity guide” that may help.
 Whether stress management techniques help your immune system or not, they can potentially help blood pressure, blood sugar, and make your days much more pleasant.